KO112/KO/README.md

 - Check if client can run on own computer, check address of client on server, check if running server from own computer works.
 - plotly tests for BDP
 - replace_missing: fix for factors (relevel?)
-- Finish compare_df testing (test with dates, one col date one character, etc.)
+- Finish compare_df testing (test with dates, one col date one character, messages, etc.)